What is a wasdroog combo?

 Washing and drying takes longer

-With a combined washer and dryer, you don’t have to do as many things, but it does take longer to wash and dry your laundry.
-Some washer-dryers have a non-stop program where you do not have to switch to a new drying program in between.
-Keep in mind that a full drum of cotton laundry can take up to 4 hours to complete a full cycle and that the non stop option cannot be applied to all wash programs.
+Washing and drying your laundry takes longer, but it takes less effort.
+Some washer-dryers have a non-stop programme that means you don’t even have to switch to a new drying programme in between.
+Bear in mind that a full load of cotton laundry can take up to 4 hours to complete a full cycle and that the non-stop option is not available on all wash programmes.

 A separate washer and dryer is more energy efficient

 The difference in fill weight for washing and drying is also always different.
-On average, you can dry 40% less laundry than you can wash, which sometimes amounts to as little as 5 kg.
-This means you always have to dry some of your laundry separately or wash less than the maximum capacity.
+On average, you can dry 40% less laundry than you can wash, which sometimes comes down to as little as 5kg.
+This means you will always have to dry some of your laundry separately or wash less than the maximum capacity.

-A normal dryer has a lint filter from which you can remove the remaining lint after each drying program.
-With a washer-dryer you do not have a filter, so the lint remains in the rubber section between the door and the drum.
+A normal dryer has a lint filter that you can remove after each drying program.
+With a washer/dryer combination, there is no filter, so the lint gets caught in the rubber section between the door and the drum.

-You need to remove these after each cycle, otherwise you have a chance of them getting into your laundry during your next wash.
-It is a small effort, but it is very annoying if you forget it once.
+You should remove it after each cycle, otherwise it could end up in your laundry next time you wash.
+It’s a small task, but it’s very annoying if you forget to do it.